cdoremus/deno-fresh-oauth/README.md

 **Securing a route**

-We are using OAuth to secure the `/secured` route that holds private information.
+We are using OAuth to help secure the `/secured` route that holds private information.
 You'll noticed that if you aren't logged in and try to browse to `/secured` you will be redirected back to the home page (`/`).